sahiltyagi4/sahiltyagi4.github.io/index.md

 A systems researcher working at the intersection of Cloud Computing, Big Data, Distributed systems and AI/ML.
 Currently, my research focuses on building efficient computation and communication models to scale AI/ML from edge to cloud and HPC (working on topics like distributed ML training, federated learning, gradient compression, stream processing, differential privacy, etc.).

-Outside of research, I'm also an amateur photographer interested in shooting wildlife and space.
+Outside of research, I'm also an amateur photographer who shoots wildlife and space.
 [Here](https://www.flickr.com/photos/200009325@N03/) are some of my pictures.

 ---